 To prevent malnutrition older adults should:

-- Eating nutrient-packed foods such as avocados, sweet potatoes, nuts and seeds, fruits and vegetables, eggs and fish
+- Eat nutrient-packed foods such as avocados, sweet potatoes, nuts and seeds, fruits and vegetables, eggs, and fish

-- Eating with company as much as possible
+- Eat with others as much as possible

 Senior meal delivery plans such as “Meals on Wheels” are also options.